Skip to Content

 David Toht teaches tons of backyard homestead projects.
 His 40 homesteading project book has dozens of plans to kickstart your off-grid journey.
 You'll learn about animal fencing, garden structures, chicken housing, sheds, solar power, hydroponics, beehives, and more!

-Hundreds of years of study and multiple hypotheses have emerged as to why a chicken feels the need to scream blue murder every time they lay an egg.
+Hundreds of years of study and multiple hypotheses have emerged as to why chickens feel the need to scream bloody murder every time they lay an egg.

-2. Perplexing Predators – many birds try to draw predators away from their nests and newly laid eggs, some putting on elaborate displays, and others seemingly attempting to deafen everyone in the vicinity.
+- Perplexing Predators – many birds try to draw predators away from their nests and newly laid eggs.
+While some birds put on elaborate displays, others seemingly attempt to deafen everyone in the vicinity.
 One theory about the egg song is that it is designed as a diversion, intended “to get a predator’s attention on them and not wherever they just laid their egg.”

-3. Come Home – this theory is based on the notion that chickens, being naturally private birds, prefer to lay eggs in secrecy.
-Once the job is completed, they shout, shriek, and cackle to let the rest of the flock know it’s over and they can now approach.
+- Come Home – this theory is based on the notion that chickens, being naturally private birds, prefer to lay eggs in secrecy.
+Once the job is completed, they shout, shriek, and cackle to let the rest of the flock now it’s over, signaling that the others can now approach.

-There are some circumstances in which a female chicken may show signs of pain while laying an egg:
+There are some circumstances in which a female chicken may show signs of pain while laying an egg.
+In these cases, you’ll notice several other symptoms or signs that it does hurt your chickens to lay eggs.

 This is your complete homesteader's guide to raising, feeding, breeding, and selling chickens!